flyingsymbols/learnopengl/README.md

 It looks like I had an already-installed visual studio code on this computer.
 I'm going to try installing visual studio code on the other computer and see if it works

+It didn't work, still showing 'link.exe'.
+I'm not sure how clang is deciding what to use for its linker. i think if I pointed it manually to the link.exe, it should work, but I know I didn't do that on my laptop.
+I'm going to install visual studio community edition to see if that works.

+At the screen I just selected Desktop development with C++, which selected a variety of things including the windows 10 SDK.

+Installing this worked.